youwen5/web/routes/+unicode-quotes.typ

 let’s leave these habits behind.
 Unicode gives us access to all the fine character nuances of professional-quality writing in every modern program.

-You can input real quotes on Linux machines that use `libinput` (almost all Wayland compositors) using the shortcut `Ctrl+Shift+U` followed by the unicode---so to type a right single quotation mark, hit `Ctrl+Shift+U`, followed by `2019`, and then hit enter.
+You can input real quotes on Linux machines that use
+#link("https://wiki.archlinux.org/title/IBus")[ibus] (almost all Wayland
+compositors) using the shortcut `Ctrl+Shift+U` followed by the unicode---so to type a right single quotation mark, hit `Ctrl+Shift+U`, followed by `2019`, and then hit enter.
 For inferior macOS and Windows users, consult your system help pages.

 In the `kitty` terminal, `Ctrl+Shift+U` brings up a dedicated Unicode input panel that gives you a richer search experience.
 Inferior terminal glyphs